MS Teams - Advanced Breakout rooms (for Faculty and Staff)

 3. Check or uncheck the “Automatically move people into opened rooms” box.

-a.
-By checking the box, attendees will see a countdown to warn them that they are being sent to the breakout room.
+• By checking the box, attendees see a countdown before being sent to the room.

-b.
-By unchecking the box, attendees will be presented with a pop-up asking if they want to “Join” or “Deny” the request.
+• By unchecking the box, attendees see a pop-up asking if they want to Join or Deny the request.

-i.
-Please Note: Organizers will be able to see who joined from the Breakout Rooms panel.
+• Please Note: Organizers can see who joined in the Breakout Rooms panel.

 Add a Breakout Room after initial setup

-1. Click the “Add room” button in the Breakout Rooms panel, a new room will appear.
-The room will be closed and needs to be opened (see “Open Breakout Rooms”).
+1. Click the “Add room” button in the Breakout Rooms panel.
+A new room will appear (closed by default).

 Delete a Breakout Room

-1. Click the “more options” icon (it looks like an ellipsis…) next to each room that you wish to delete, a drop-down menu will appear.
+1. Click the “more options” icon (ellipsis) next to the room you want to delete.

 Switch or remove participants between Breakout Rooms

-1. Click the “more actions” icon next to breakout room (looks like an ellipsis), a drop-down menu appears.
+1. Click the “more actions” icon next to the breakout room, a drop-down menu appears.

-3. Expand the participant list of the room listed in the Breakout Rooms panel.
+3. Expand the participant list in the Breakout Rooms panel.

-4. Click the checkbox next to the name of the participant that you want to move.
+4. Check the box next to the participant you want to move.

 Recording in a Single Breakout Room

-1. Click the “more actions” icon (it looks like an ellipsis…) in the meeting toolbar for that Breakout room, a drop-down menu will appear.
+1. Click the “more actions” icon in the room’s meeting toolbar.

-· Please Note: repeat steps to select “Stop recording” or close Breakout room to end recording.
+Please Note: Repeat these steps to stop recording or close the room to end recording.

 Sharing and Accessing Files/Room Chat

-Participants in a Breakout Room do have access to a separate chat from the main meeting’s chat for sharing and accessing files.
+Participants in a Breakout Room have a separate chat for sharing and accessing files.

-Please note: all files and messages sent in the Breakout Room is sent to the organizer and the other participants of that room.
-Once the room is closed, only Organizers can continue to post to the chat, the chat is locked for all other participants.
-They can view the chat history, but they cannot add to it.
+Please Note: Files and messages shared in a Breakout Room are visible to the organizer and participants of that room.
+After closing, only the organizer can post to the chat; participants can view history but cannot add to it.

 1. Click the “Chat” icon in the Breakout Room’s meeting toolbar.

-2. Select the “Attach” icon (looks like a paperclip) below the chat textbox, this opens a file picker.
+2. Click the “Attach” icon (paperclip) below the chat box to select a file.

-4. Click the “Open” button to upload the file.
+4. Click the Send icon to post the file.

 What participants can and cannot do in a Breakout Room